DallanQ/lost_ruins_of_arnak/Manual.md

 ##### Research Action (Page 15)

 *On her turn, Red decides to research with her magnifying glass.
-She pays (tablet icon and arrowhead icon) to advance to the next space.
-She removes the research bonus tile and gains a (tablet icon) token.
+She pays (Tablet icon and arrowhead icon) to advance to the next space.
+She removes the research bonus tile and gains a (Tablet icon) token.
 The tile goes back to the box and the token goes to her board.
 (Note that it is impossible to use this token to pay for the research cost – the cost must be paid first.)
-Looking at the magnifying glass effect on the right, she sees that she gains 1 (an icon of a compass).*
+Looking at the magnifying glass effect on the right, she sees that she gains 1 (An icon of a compass).*

 ##### Gaining An Assistant (Page 15)

 *On Blue's turn, he decides to research with his notebook.
 It is not legal to move his notebook ahead of his magnifying glass, but he can move it into the same row and even the same space, if he wants.*

 *Let's say he does that.
-Blue pays (tablet icon and arrowhead icon) to move his notebook into the space with his magnifying glass.
+Blue pays (Tablet icon and arrowhead icon) to move his notebook into the space with his magnifying glass.
 Blue gets to choose one of the 3 assistants available on the supply board.
 Blue takes the assistant and puts it silver side up on his player board.
 Assistants will be explained in detail on the next page.*

 ### Assistants (Page 16)

 Assistants are people who have come to join your expedition.
 Each assistant has two levels – silver and gold.
 The gold side has the stronger effect.
 The research track will give you silver assistants when you move your notebook token to certain rows.

-> image of an assitant card with a lightning bolt in the upper left indicating that using this assistant is a free action, the assistant's effect in the middle, and the ability that the assistant receives once upgraded at the bottom.
+> Image of an assitant card with a lightning bolt in the upper left indicating that using this assistant is a free action, the assistant's effect in the middle, and the ability that the assistant receives once upgraded at the bottom.

 #### Recruiting Assistants (Page 16)